-If you don't take your dog to the vet until her 4th week of pregnancy, the doctor can feel your dog's belly to confirm puppies are on the way.
+If you don't take your dog to the vet until their 4th week of pregnancy, the doctor can feel your dog's belly to confirm puppies are on the way.
 This method can only be used between the 28th and 35th days of pregnancy, and it should be done by someone who is trained.
 If you touch too roughly, you can harm the growing puppies or cause a miscarriage.
 The puppies will be the size of walnuts.
 They will be spaced out evenly along the uterus, which is shaped kind of like the letter V. Each half, called a horn, will have embryos in it.

-By the end of your dog's second trimester, her belly will get bigger.
-Around this time (by day 40), her nipples will begin to get darker and larger, too.
-As your pet's due date gets closer, her breasts will enlarge, and a little milky fluid may trickle out.
+By the end of your dog's second trimester, their belly will get bigger.
+Around this time (by day 40), their nipples will begin to get darker and larger, too.
+As your pet's due date gets closer, their breasts will enlarge, and a little milky fluid may trickle out.

-Your vet may ask you to come back at the start of the third trimester (around day 45) if he wants to take X-rays of your dog's belly.
+Your vet may ask you to come back at the start of the third trimester (around day 45) if they want to take X-rays of your dog's belly.
 This can be used instead of an ultrasound to check on the bone structure of growing puppies.
 It's one way to figure out how many puppies will be in your dog's litter.

-As more time passes, your dog's pregnant belly will become larger, and it may sway gently beneath her as she walks.
+As more time passes, your dog's pregnant belly will become larger, and it may sway gently beneath them as they walk.

 During the last 2 weeks of pregnancy, you may see and feel the growing puppies moving inside your dog's belly.
 Your vet may want to see your pet one final time.
 Sometimes vets take X-rays during this visit to find out how many puppies are on the way and make sure they are not too big to pass through the birth canal.
 If they have gotten too big, the vet will schedule a c-section.